 - Tip 4: Choose the Nursing Home that Best meets your Needs

 If you do your research and follow the tips above, you should be able to choose a nursing home that provides a high level of quality medical care.
 However, that is not always the case and neglect and abuse can occur.
 Nursing homes that permit instances of neglect or abuse should be held responsible.
-If your family member is a victim, contact an attorney.
-Many law firms will evaluate your case free of charge and provide the legal advice and expertise needed to help fight for your loved one.
+If your family member is a victim, contact one of our personal injury attorneys.
+We will evaluate your case free of charge and provide the legal advice and expertise needed to help fight for your loved one.